chisfps/discordspamtoolv2/README.md

 A simple python spammer tool.
 (Used for Discord)

 **I had an old one, but it would simulate the keyboard, so you had to stay on the Discord application.
 It would also lag ALL THE TIME, so I remade it!**
-How this one works is that it sents message requests through your discord token in the channel url you put in.
+How this one works is that it sends message requests through your discord token in the channel url you put in.

 # Installation